norihiro/obs-face-tracker/doc/properties-ptz.md

 If the error signal is within the dead band, error signal is forced to zero to avoid small move to be tracked.
 The nonlinear band makes smooth connection from the dead band to the linear range.

+The properties will be saved to and recalled from presets.

 ### Attenuation time for lost face
 After the face is lost, integral term will be attenuated by this time.
 The dimension is time and the unit is s.

+The property will be saved to and recalled from presets.

 ## Face lost behavior